Snowthe/CRPS_heuristic_OF/README.md

 * CRPS

 It is originally used in context with the calibration of a MIKE SHE hydrological model with PEST or OSTRICH optimization tools.
+However, it can be applied in various optimization contexts where large evaluation datasets exist.

 "Storaa_GWhead_test_observations.txt" is a test input file, and "Storaa_GWhead_test_grids.txt" and "Storaa_GWhead_test_grids_crpsDis.txt" are